-Although we try not to pick favorites as we travel we can’t deny that Olympic National Park is one of our absolute top spots.
+We have spent years exploring the PNW and although we try not to pick favorites as we travel we can’t deny that Olympic National Park in Washington State is one of our absolute top spots.
 It embodies the thing we love most about the Pacific Northwest: nature in all its glory.
 Plus, we think it’s one of the best National Parks in the USA.

 Here we can escape the busy cities and highways, the crowds and the shopping malls, and trade it all in for the peace and healing that nature provides.
 Just please remember to leave no trace by packing out everything you pack in.